 A PA 1672 may be completed for any individual, and must be completed for LPRs subject to the five-year-bar who do not meet General Assistance (GA) related MA criteria such as having a disability and/or a need for a health-sustaining medication.

-Submit the application through COMPASS as a community partner.
+Submit the application through COMPASS using the MA Inmate Release shortened application process as a community partner.

 When possible, submit the application no sooner than fifteen (15) calendar days prior to the individual’s release date and no later than five (5) calendar days prior to the individual’s release date.